Computing the bound of an Ore polynomial. Applications to factorization: Computing a bound in Ore polynomials

+There is also a factorization theory for twosided polynomials.
+This theory mimics that of the commutative one as proven in \cite{Jacobson:1943}.

 Given a twosided polynomial of positive degree $\pi \in R$, the ideal $R \pi$ is maximal as a twosided ideal if and only if $R/R \pi$ is a simple Artinian ring.
-We say then that $\pi$ is a \emph{prime twosided polynomial}.
-Therefore, Theorem \ref{twofactorization} may be rephrased by saying that every nonzero twosided polynomial $\alpha \in R$ factorizes uniquely, up to multiplication by nonzero elements of $D$ and reordering, as a product $\alpha = \pi_1 \cdots \pi_r$, where $\pi_1, \dots, \pi_r$ are prime twosided polynomials in $R$.
+In this case $\pi$ is said to be \emph{prime twosided polynomial}.
+Therefore, \cite[Theorem 9, p.
+38]{Jacobson:1943} may be rephrased by saying that every nonzero twosided polynomial $\alpha \in R$ factorizes uniquely, up to multiplication by nonzero elements of $D$ and reordering, as a product $\alpha = \pi_1 \cdots \pi_r$, where $\pi_1, \dots, \pi_r$ are prime twosided polynomials in $R$.
 Note that a twosided polynomial $\pi$ is irreducible if and only if $R/R\pi$ is a skew field.
 Thus, any irreducible twosided polynomial is prime, but the converse fails in general.